HIV testing in regional NSW

 Once you’ve found a site near you, make note of the opening hours as sometimes certain clinics will run only on certain days of the week.
 If you are ever unsure, it can work to your benefit to call ahead and ask.

-Aboriginal people also have the option of accessing an Aboriginal Medical Service (AMS), which are available throughout NSW.
-You can find a list of sexual health clinics and AMS sites (all marked with Aboriginal Flag) here.
+Aboriginal people can also access an Aboriginal Medical Service (AMS), of which there are multiple available throughout NSW.
+You can find a list of sexual health clinics and AMS sites (all marked with Aboriginal Flags) here.

 Waiting room worries

-For some guys who live in tight-knit communities, being spotted or recognised going into a sexual health clinic is a very real concern, so you can also take this opportunity to mention to reception staff that this is a cause of anxiety for you.
-They may be able to offer advice around entering the clinic discreetly or offer an appointment during a less busy period.
+For some guys living in tight-knit communities, being spotted or recognised in a sexual health clinic is a genuine concern.
+So when you call and book your appointment, you can mention any apprehension you are feeling to reception staff, and they may be able to offer advice about entering the clinic discreetly or offer an appointment during a less busy period.

 If you are struggling with anxiety when it comes to going to the clinic, another strategy could be to bring someone along with you.
-Having their support can make a huge difference to your experience and them being there at your request should not be an issue for most sites.
+Their support can make a huge difference to your experience, and being there at your request should not be an issue for most sites.

 Getting tested for HIV and STIs

-There are a couple of things to consider before you arrive at your destination.
+Before you arrive at your destination, there are a couple of things to consider.
 If you are attending a general practitioner, be prepared that they might not specialise in gay/bi men’s sexual health, so it’s a good idea to be ready to ask for a comprehensive sexual health screen and be your own advocate.

 The comprehensive sexual health screen for gay, bisexual and other men who have sex with men should involve a: